tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   to lift a value is to create a monad from a plain value: `Either::Right(5)`. lifted value is called a monadic value.

-- operations (only the first is obligatory for all monads):
+- operations (only the first one is obligatory for all monads):

   - `bind: m a -> (a -> m b) -> m b`